 To Setup a Premium Call Center Through the Wizard:

 - The next screen will be the first of a five-step process to configure the new Call Center.
-Fill out the following information (Figure 1-6):

 - Name: A friendly name for the Call Center.